STUAAAAAAAAAART/badappleDiscordEmote/README.md

   - **future improvement**:
     - possibly luminance counting? object detection? this would be much easier working forward rather than backwards
 - using the 100fps sequence: blend each section of frames together according to the cut file
-  - **implementation**: carried out the operation using python pillow image library and hold as list of `[PIL.image.image , frametime]`
+  - **implementation**: carried out the operation using python pillow image library and hold as list of `PIL.image.image` objects, along with a separate list of frametimes
 - export the list of images and frametimes into a GIF
-  - **implementation**: `PIL.image.save()`, with the same 3-colour palette
+  - **implementation**: `PIL.image.save()`
   - **considered**: saving individual frames and exporting to photoshop, but assigning frametimes per frame manually in the timeline editor would be a nightmare
 - import GIF into photoshop and compress using legacy save for web
   - **future improvement**:
     - carry this operation out programmatically in python, with a function estimating resultant filesize with what's currently generated for the export
 	  - this is currently possible with static images, but more experimentation with PIL is needed with animated sequences, especially with GIFs

 additional helper tools:
 - `cutListInput.py` -> `cutFile.json`